BakalMode/Firebase-forum-project-back/README.md

 source myenv\bin\activate

-run this command in order to install all needed packages on to your  venv pip install -r requirements.txt
+run this command in order to install all needed packages on to your  venv: pip install -r requirements.txt